LasseKrarup/TheHideout/content/pages/studio/index.md

       10 hours

       All recording sessions are run by fully qualified engineer
-    price: 15.000 DKK (VAT exempt, so no VAT will be added to the total cost.)
+    price: 15.000 DKK (VAT incl. so no VAT will be added to the total cost.)
   - title: 1 day in the studio.
     content: |-
       1 day in the HIdeout studio.